For this church:

 Bassetlaw and Bawtry Deanery

 Henry I (1100-35) gave Thurstan, Archbishop of York, the church at Dunham.
-Of the early church only the tower, with its very large Perpendicular windows and five bells, survives.
+Of the medieval church only the tower, with its very large Perpendicular openings and six bells, survives.

 In addition the building consists of a chancel, nave and north aisle.
 It is of ashlar-faced stone in the Decorated style with diagonal buttresses, battlements and pinnacles.

-It was rebuilt in the late 18th Century after severe flooding caused so much damage.
+It was rebuilt in the late 18th Century after severe flooding caused considerable damage.
 The new church was opened, but never dedicated, in 1806.
-It was finally dedicated on 1st October 1862 after much rebuilding by T C Hine, including the nave (except for the south wall of 1805).
+It was finally dedicated on 1 October 1862 following much restoration work by the architects Hine & Evans, including the nave (except for the south wall of 1805).
 A north aisle was added and about 100 years later furnished as a Chapel of Our Lady.
-At that time the oak choir stalls in the chancel were cleaned up and removed to form the seating in the nave.